110 South Paca Street, 8th Floor

 Colleen Hughes Driscoll, M.D. is a practicing neonatologist at the University of Maryland Children’s Hospital.

-She received medical degree at Upstate Medical University.
+She received medical degree at the State University of New York Upstate Medical University.
 She completed a pediatric residency training program at University of Maryland Medical Center in 2008.
 In 2011, she completed Perinatal-Neonatal fellowship training at Johns Hopkins University School of Medicine.

 In 2013, she received training in Health Care Delivery Improvement from Intermountain Institute for Healthcare Leadership Advanced Training Program.